INTRODUCTION

 HOW PHYSICAL ACTIVITY AFFECTS BLOOD PRESSURE

-Certain forms of exercise are particularly effective to lower blood pressure:
+Certain forms of activities are particularly effective in lowering blood pressure:

 - Walking: A brisk 30-minute walk daily improves blood circulation and reduces blood pressure.